See the Complete Picture.

 Hundreds of workers laid off at Ingersoll, Ont. assembly plant as GM halts production

-• General Motors is temporarily closing its CAMI plant in Ingersoll, Ontario, leading to almost 500 layoffs due to lower demand for electric delivery vehicles, as confirmed by GM Canada.
+• General Motors is temporarily halting production at its CAMI plant in Ingersoll, Ontario, due to lower demand for electric delivery vehicles, leading to approximately 500 layoffs.

-• Unifor, representing the workers, reported that temporary layoffs began on April 14, and production will cease until October 2025.
+• Temporary layoffs began on April 14, and production will temporarily cease until October 2025.

-• Lana Payne, Unifor's national president, described GM's decision as a 'crushing blow' and urged for government support for affected workers.
+• Lana Payne, Unifor's president, described the layoffs as a 'crushing blow to hundreds of working families' in the region and urged government support for workers.

 Insights by Ground AI